Trump urges House to vote quickly to end the partial government shutdown

 “There can be NO CHANGES at this time," Trump insisted.
 "We will work together in good faith to address the issues that have been raised, but we cannot have another long, pointless, and destructive Shutdown.”

-The stalemate points to a difficult week ahead as Johnson relies on Trump to help muscle the package to passage.
+The stalemate points to difficult days ahead as Johnson relies on Trump to help muscle the package to passage.

 The president struck a deal last week with Senate Democratic Leader Chuck Schumer in which Homeland Security would only be funded temporarily, though Feb.
 13, as Congress debates changes to immigration enforcement operations.
 The Senate overwhelmingly approved the package with the rest of the government funding ahead of Saturday's deadline.